Kayaking in Sydney

 An easy way to see Sydney by boat is to take a ferry from Circular Quay.
 The ferry to Manly is popular – it passes the Sydney Opera House and delivers you to one of Sydney's most vibrant beachside communities.
 Other favourite stops include Watsons Bay in the eastern suburbs or one of Sydney's Harbour Islands and a trip up the Parramatta River.

 Sydney has a long-standing love of sailing, ever since James Cook landed on Australia's east coast back in 1770.
-Learn to sail at Balmoral Beach, take part in a sailing experience or go it alone in one of the many rivers and inlets around the city.
+Learn to sail at Balmoral Beach, take part in a sailing experience with Make it Count or go it alone in one of the many rivers and inlets around the city.

 Don't miss surfing experiences in Sydney